 However, Paul goes on to add that this was done in hope; hope that the creation will be “set free from slavery to decay, into the glorious freedom of God’s children.”
 As Christians, we expect important supernatural events (such as the Second Coming of Jesus and the Resurrection of the Dead) to take place before life goes extinct.
 It’s interesting to speculate on what the laws of physics might be like in the New Heaven and New Earth, but obviously we simply don’t have enough information to say.

-However, in the currently existing Heavens, there are already peculiar objects which challenge our ideas about how to count possibilities.
-These objects are black holes, and the challenge which they present will be described in Part 2.
+However, in the currently existing Heavens, there are already peculiar objects which challenge our ideas about how to count possibilities: black holes.

 In our current best theory of gravity (Albert Einstein’s general relativity, the gravitational field consists entirely of distortions in space and time.
 Spacetime is an actual physical entity.
 It not only influences matter, it is also influenced by matter.
 Amounts of distance and time vary from place to place, similar to how the strength of the electric or magnetic field depends on where you are.

 Any object with mass, such as the Earth, will slightly distort space and time in its vicinity.
 For example, time runs about one part in a billion times slower on the surface of the Earth than it does in outer space.
 (Believe it or not, this is what causes things to fall down!)

 When a big enough star dies, one of the possible outcomes is that it collapses into a black hole.
 (There are also enormous black holes which form in the center of galaxies, which can have millions or even billions of times the mass of the sun!)
 Black holes are objects whose gravity is so strong that not even light can escape.